oceanumeric/semantic-search/slides/intro.md

 - The first version is not very organized
 - The first version did not talk about `FastAPI` that much
 - Now we will try to make it more organized and more complete
+    - also with beautiful slides :butterfly:
+- To promote HyperGI

 > hey nice job on such an awesome course if possible please do more such course but in a single video with different sections and also try other stack as well but with svelte as main front end framework. for  eg:- database through supabase,..